ahmadalkhaldi2013-star/Cloud-Resilience/index.md

 - **GitHub:** [ahmadalkhaldi2013-star/Resilient-Systems](https://github.com/ahmadalkhaldi2013-star/Resilient-Systems)
 - **LinkedIn:** [Connect with me](https://www.linkedin.com/in/alkhaldiahmad/)

+**Action:** Open an Issue/PR on GitHub with context and what changed.

 **Action:** If something helped you, share it or open a PR with a better diagram, example, or checklist.